 D4.
 How can you help our marketing team be more efficient?

-The answer depends on the type of company.
+The answer to these types of AI/ML interview questions depends on the type of company.

 Here are some examples.